 Looking to extend your instance of the OHIF Viewer?
 Want learn how to reuse a portion of the Viewer in your own application?
 Or maybe you want to get involved and draft or suggest a new feature?
 Regardless, you're in the right place!

 The OHIF Viewer aims to be decoupled, configurable, and extensible; while this allows our code to be used in more ways, it also increases complexity.
 Below, we aim to demistify that complexity by providing insight into how our Viewer is architected, and the role each of it's dependent libraries plays.

-pre-packaged solutions for features common to Web-based medical imaging viewers.
+features common to Web-based medical imaging viewers.
+For example:

 - Hanging Protocols